X icon white, transparent background.

 • A promotion or title change

 Under the US National Labor Relations Act, employees have the right to find new employment.
-But if staff resigns before the date stipulated in their retention contract, they may be obligated to return any benefits they received in relation to the agreement.
+However, if staff resigns before the date stipulated in their retention contract, they may be obligated to return any benefits they received in relation to the agreement.
 However, the contract should allow exceptions depending on the circumstances — especially if the individual left for reasons outside their control, such as sickness or injury.

-When is a retention agreement beneficial?
+When is a stay bonus agreement beneficial?

-• Internal changes — Common examples include mergers, acquisitions, and boardroom reorganizations.
+• Internal changes Common examples include mergers, acquisitions, and boardroom reorganizations.
 In these situations, you may need to retain specific team members to fulfill the conditions of a transaction or facilitate a smooth handover process.

-• Rewards and recognition — Top performers typically maintain a high-quality standard and regularly exceed their targets.
+• Rewards and recognition Top performers typically maintain a high-quality standard and regularly exceed their targets.
 Aside from delivering great results, they often empower the rest of the team by acting as leaders and raising morale.
 Acknowledge their good work and show them how indispensable they are to your company by offering them a retention agreement.

-• Getting ahead of the competition — Some employees have highly desirable skills, privileged knowledge, and close customer relationships.
+• Getting ahead of the competition Some employees have highly desirable skills, privileged knowledge, and close customer relationships.
 Losing them to a competitor can be incredibly damaging to your business: Not only would you no longer have those assets, but your competition would gain them.
 Retention agreements can preemptively boost employee job satisfaction and reaffirm their loyalty to your company.

-• Closures — When businesses announce their closing, most staff members will search for new opportunities before the official end date, given the company can no longer provide long-term job security.
+• Closures When businesses announce their closing, most staff members will search for new opportunities before the official end date, given the company can no longer provide long-term job security.
 One way to sidestep that situation and ensure you have colleagues to help you tie up loose ends is by offering strategic retention agreements with ‘shut down bonuses.’
 Doing so might encourage employees to stay until the business has officially closed.

-When is a retention agreement NOT beneficial?
+When is a retention bonus agreement NOT beneficial?

 • When you offer uncompetitive salaries Giving out retention bonuses and benefits won’t compensate for below-average salaries.
 Ensure your wages meet your industry standard before you consider adding other incentives.
 This can be done through regular benchmarking and salary increments.